Kirchhundem: History

 At its beginnings, the area was held by the Noble Lords of Gevore-Bilstein.
 Johann II von Bilstein relinquished his lordly claim to Count Gottfried IV of Arnsberg in 1350.
 After Johann's death in 1363, however, Gottfried could not assert his claim to the land of Bilstein and it fell to Count Engelbert III von der Mark.
-As a result of the Soest Feud, the land of Bilstein, and thereby also the area that is now the community of Kirchhundem, ended up in the ownership of the Archbishop of Cologne in 1445.
+As a result of the Soest Feud, the land of Bilstein, and thereby also the area that is now the municipality of Kirchhundem, ended up in the ownership of the Archbishop of Cologne in 1445.
 The area was held by the Electorate of Cologne right up until 1802-1803, its overlordship ending only with Secularization.
 The former Duchy of Westphalia passed to the Landgrave at Hesse-Darmstadt.
 He introduced, through many reforms after 350 years of church control, the end of the Middle Ages in the southern Sauerland.
 After Napoleon's abdication, Grand Duke Ludwig I also had to relinquish his holdings in Prussia, which he had only acquired a few years earlier.
 The area was incorporated into the newly formed Prussian Province of Westphalia.
 Under Prussian governance, other reforms were implemented.
-Among other things, the Amt of Kirchhundem, the current community's forerunner, was brought into being in the course of the introduction of the Landgemeindeordnung ("Rural Community Ordinance") in 1843.
+Among other things, the Amt of Kirchhundem, the current municipality's forerunner, was brought into being in the course of the introduction of the Landgemeindeordnung ("Rural municipality Ordinance") in 1843.

-The community of Kirchhundem in its current form came into being on 1 July 1969 on the occasion of municipal reforms.
-Kirchhundem was assigned areas formerly belonging to the communities of Heinsberg, Kohlhagen and Oberhundem in the old Amt of Kirchhundem, parts of the former community of Kirchhundem and the community of Rahrbach (excepting the villages of Fahlenscheid and Benolpe), formerly belonging to the Amt of Bilstein.
+The municipality of Kirchhundem in its current form came into being on 1 July 1969 on the occasion of municipal reforms.
+Kirchhundem was assigned areas formerly belonging to the municipalities of Heinsberg, Kohlhagen and Oberhundem in the old Amt of Kirchhundem, parts of the former municipality of Kirchhundem and the municipality of Rahrbach (excepting the villages of Fahlenscheid and Benolpe), formerly belonging to the Amt of Bilstein.

 Religion

-Owing to its long historical connection with possessions of the Archbishop of Cologne, the community of Kirchhundem is overwhelmingly Catholic in character.
+Owing to its long historical connection with possessions of the Archbishop of Cologne, the municipality of Kirchhundem is overwhelmingly Catholic in character.
 Although it is right near the overwhelmingly Evangelical Siegerland, there were only a few Evangelical inhabitants here in the past.
 A considerable mix of the two denominations came about only through the population shifts that resulted from the Second World War.